cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-    Correct since it is the only game.
+    Correct, since it is the only game.

 4. And if you create another game?